 The Boutty Law Firm, P.A. is a Multi-Service Business and Construction Law Firm

 The Boutty Law Firm can provide counsel on all matters regarding construction and commercial law, from the bidding on a construction project to its completion.
 We handle all levels of complexity for our clients, in both state and federal courts.
 Attorney Shane Boutty is a state certified contractor and his experience and knowledge is invaluable in minimizing risks and finding effective and affordable solutions for his clients.
 We represent general contractors, subcontractors, developers, construction companies, homeowners, property owners, material suppliers, architects, and homeowner’s associations.
 Our law firm is adept at negotiations, arbitration, and court room litigation.
 Our goal is to protect your interests.
-We are located in Winter Park and serve clients in Orange, Seminole, and Volusia counties in Central Florida.
+We are located in Maitland and serve clients in Orange, Seminole, and Volusia counties in Central Florida.
 Call our office at 407-537-0543 for legal advice and quality representation.